xPMo/zsh-ls-colors/README.md

 | `%j` | The single-character filetype indicator for the target of the symlink | `*` |

 For more information on using these codes, see the section on `zformat` in `man zshmodules`.

+More format specifiers may be added in the future, probably based on GNU find's `-printf` formats.

 ### Customizing format at runtime